StanislavJPG/task_manager/README.md

-# 1. Task Manager
+# Task Manager

 ![capture](templates/static/img/Capture.PNG "Base page")

-Test task have been created by all the requirements.
+Task have been created by all the requirements. (almoust)

 ## Installing